-This movie is about 3 American friends who visit the Ukraine to investigate and document an epidemic of cannibalism and ends up getting more than they bargained for.
+This movie is about 3 American friends who visit the Ukraine to investigate and document an epidemic of cannibalism and end up biting off more than they could chew (hehehe).
 As the movie begins, you get a Chernobyl Diaries feel to it, so you expect that shit is about to hit the fan sometime soon.
 As they reach a house where one of the recent cannibalistic events occurred with intent to eventually interview the man who was charged for killing and eating his friend; they decide to evoke a spirit as most typical horror movies tend to head, and regret it immediately.

 Still Shot from Ghoul (2015)

 Throughout the movie you’d become a little frustrated with the characters, wondering if there are truly people as dumb as them, that exist in this world.
 We all would have to agree that if a ghost demands us to do something, we’re going to just do it and not challenge it.
 Instead, there are many times when these kids decide it’s better to do the irrational thing as if they are just begging to be killed.
 As they get taken out one by one, as is expected yet again in a movie like this, you kind of become appreciative of the ghost killing the characters for their stupidity.